Amtrak train with 190 passengers derails after colliding with vehicle in Southern California

 Get Tri-state area news and weather forecasts to your inbox.
 Sign up for NBC New York newsletters.

+Details about why the truck was on the tracks were not immediately available.

-The collision was reported at 11:18 a.m. near West Los Angeles Avenue and Montair Drive.
+The collision was reported at 11:18 a.m. near West Los Angeles Avenue and Montair Drive as the train headed to its next stop in Oxnard.
 None of the partially derailed train cars overturned.

 Video showed what appeared to be wreckage from the demolished work truck -- likely delivering water to nearby farming operations -- scattered near the tracks.
 The train came to a stop after the collision with part of the truck in front.